-Daniele Pantano is a poet, literary translator, critic, editor, and scholar.
+Daniele Pantano is a poet, essayist, literary translator, artist, critic, editor, and scholar.
 His individual poems, essays, translations, and reviews have appeared or are forthcoming in numerous magazines, journals, and anthologies worldwide.
-Pantano is the author or translator of over twenty books, and his poetry has been translated into several languages, including Albanian, Bulgarian, German, Farsi, French, Italian, Kurdish, Russian, Slovenian, and Spanish.
-His most recent works include Kindertotenlieder: Collected Early Essays & Letters & Confessions (London: Hesterglock Press, 2019), Robert Walser: Comedies (London: Seagull Books, 2018), ORAKL (New York: Black Lawrence Press, 2017), Robert Walser's Fairy Tales: Dramolettes (New York: New Directions, 2015), and Dogs in Untended Fields: Selected Poems by Daniele Pantano (Zurich: Wolfbach Verlag, 2015).
-For more information, please visit www.pantano.ch.School Staff List Make an Enquiry
+Pantano is the author or translator of over twenty books, and his poetry has been translated into several languages.
+His most recent works include Ten Million and One Silences (edition taberna kritika, 2021), Chiens dans des champs en friche (editions d’en bas, 2020), Kindertotenlieder: Collected Early Essays & Letters & Confessions (London: Hesterglock Press, 2019), Robert Walser: Comedies (London: Seagull Books, 2018), ORAKL (New York: Black Lawrence Press, 2017), Robert Walser's Fairy Tales: Dramolettes (New York: New Directions, 2015), and Dogs in Untended Fields: Selected Poems by Daniele Pantano (Zurich: Wolfbach Verlag, 2015).
+For more information, please visit www.pantano.ch.Academic Staff List Make an Enquiry

 † Some courses may offer optional modules.
 The availability of optional modules may vary from year to year and will be subject to minimum student numbers being achieved.
 This means that the availability of specific optional modules cannot be guaranteed.
 Optional module selection may also be affected by staff availability.

 Please note that international applications for taught postgraduate programmes starting in September 2022 have now closed.

 Students have the opportunity to serve as editors for The Lincoln Review, an international literary journal edited exclusively by undergraduate and postgraduate students.